Vertigini

-"Vertigini" (Italian for "Dizziness") is the fourth single by Noemi.
+"Vertigini" (Italian for "Dizziness") is a song recorded by Italian singer Noemi.
+It was released on 14 May 2010 by Sony Music as the second single from the deluxe edition of the singer's debut studio album Sulla mia pelle.

 The song

-The song was released on 7 May 2010, but because of some problems between radio and recordings, it was re-released on 14 May.
+The song, originally l released on 7 May 2010, was re-released on 14 May due to recording and release scheduling problems.

-"Vertigini" was written by Massimiliano Calò, Giuseppe Romanelli and Diego Calvetti, and produced by Diego Calvetti.
-The song is the second single from Sulla mia pelle (Deluxe Edition).
+"Vertigini" was written by Massimiliano Calò, Giuseppe Romanelli and Diego Calvetti, and produced by the latter.